Matt Meyer: 2024 gubernatorial election

+Tenure

+Following reports that Facebook parent company Meta Platforms was considering leaving Delaware to reincorporate elsewhere, Meyer reportedly convened with attorneys whose firms represented Meta, as well as Elon Musk and Tesla.
+CNBC reported that these meetings were scheduled in an effort to avoid a "DExit" of companies incorporated in Delaware; some 20% of state revenue derives from corporate franchise fees.

+On January 24, 2025, just days into his tenure, Meyer signed an executive order aimed at streamlining the construction of affordable housing.

+In May 2025, Meyer signed a bill to legalize assisted dying for those with terminal illness.

+In July 2025, Meyer signed a bill preventing local and state authorities from cooperating with ICE immigration operations.

-Political positions
+Political views

-Policing

-Meyer faced protests from police unions in 2017 and 2019 due to disagreement over contract negotiations.
-Meyer responded, "I'm not going to give double or triple the salary increases to senior union leadership over the union membership.
-That's the line I'm drawing on behalf of the taxpayers of the county."
-Meyer supports the Black Lives Matter movement, and spoke of his support for the guilty verdict in the murder trial of Derek Chauvin, a police officer who murdered an unarmed black man, George Floyd.

-Following the 2021 police killing of 30-year old Lymond Moses, Meyer ordered the release of body camera footage of the incident against the request of police unions, saying that New Castle County residents have a "right to transparency".
-Moses's family supported Meyer's decision.

-Immigration
+In 2025, Meyer identified himself as "a pretty progressive Democrat".

 In May 2017, Meyer issued an executive order forbidding New Castle County law enforcement from stopping, questioning, searching, or arresting an individual because of their immigration status, and forbidding county officials from cooperating with federal immigration enforcement operations, effectively making New Castle County a sanctuary county.
 Speaking on the executive order, Meyer stated, "Our county police, their job is to keep us all safe.
 Their job is not to execute and implement the immigration laws of the United States.
 Nor is the job of librarians or other people working for county government."